DanielTockan/Rainforest-Store/README.md

   password_hash = db.Column(db.String(200), nullable=False)
 ```

+The models were first created in Flask, before being converted to PostgreSQL using SQLAlechemy.

-Each line of code, corresponds to a column in the table.
+Each column witin the table  corresponds to a line of code within the "CustomerModel" class.

 ![TablePlus](./resources/screenshots/tableplus.png)

-The "id", "created_at" and "updated_at" columns, originate from the BaseModel, passed in as an arguement to the class, therefore extending it.
+The "id", "created_at" and "updated_at" columns, originate from the BaseModel, passed in as an arguement to the class, prior to the extension with the custom fields that were added.
+This was carried out for all of models used in the app.

 ```py
 class BaseModel: